-Qualification(s) Required for Entry to this Programme: Details: Level 2: Communication and Application of Number at - Key Skills requirement / Higher Level Diploma: level 2 and/or - GCSEs at Level 4 or above: 5 GCSEs including English and Maths Level 3: at least one of the following: - AS/A Levels 48 UCAS points from a completed - Advanced Level Diploma: programme of level 3 (A level) qualifications - BTEC National Certificate/Diploma: Minimum MMP - VDA: AGNVQ, AVCE, AVS: - Access to HE or Year 0 provision: - International Baccalaureate: 26 points - Irish / Scottish Highers / Advanced Highers: 48 points minimum Work Experience: Considered on individual merit Other HE qualifications / non-standard awards or experiences: Candidates are encouraged to apply if they feel they can benefit from the programme.
+Qualification(s) Required for Entry to this Details: Programme: Level 2: Communication and Application of Number at level 2 Key Skills requirement / Higher Level Diploma: level 2 and/or - GCSEs at Level 4 or above: 5 GCSEs including English and Maths Level 3: at least one of the following: - AS/A Levels 48 UCAS points from a completed - Advanced Level Diploma: programme of level 3 (A level) qualifications - BTEC National Certificate/Diploma: Minimum MMP - VDA: AGNVQ, AVCE, AVS: - Access to HE or Year 0 provision: - International Baccalaureate: 26 points - Irish / Scottish Highers / Advanced Highers: 48 points minimum Work Experience: Considered on individual merit Other HE qualifications / non-standard awards or experiences: Candidates are encouraged to apply if they feel they can benefit from the programme.
 Candidates with non-standard entry qualifications will be considered on the basis of relevant work experience and attainment of transferable skills, which demonstrate an ability to study at this level.
-Students with non-standard qualifications may be asked to complete a written piece of work on a relevant subject and/or learning needs assessment APEL / APCL 2 possibilities: Given the wide experience of potential applicants to this course, applications for Accreditation of Prior Learning (APL) and Accreditation of Prior Experiential Learning (APEL) are welcomed in accordance with University of Plymouth Regulations Interview / Portfolio requirements: Interviews may be employed
+Students with non-standard qualifications may be asked to complete a written piece of work on a relevant subject and/or learning needs assessment APEL / APCL possibilities: Given the wide experience of potential applicants to this course, applications for Accreditation of Prior Learning (APL) and Accreditation of Prior Experiential Learning (APEL) are welcomed in accordance with University of Plymouth Regulations Interview / Portfolio requirements: Interviews may be employed Independent Safeguarding Agency (ISA) / Disclosure and Barring Service (DBS) clearance required: No

-2 Accredited Prior Experiential Learning and Accredited Prior Certificated Learning University of Plymouth Academic Partnerships Programme Quality Handbook UK Page 14 of 59
+&lt;sup>2 Accredited Prior Experiential Learning and Accredited Prior Certificated Learning University of Plymouth Academic Partnerships Programme Quality Handbook UK Page 14 of 59